Critical parametric quantum sensing: Results and Discussion

 Notice that the Hamiltonians $H_\pm$ are the same at the zeroth order in $\chi$.
 Therefore, $\rho_{+}\simeq \rho_{-}$ and the steady-state solutions consist in a mixture of two identical squeezed-thermal states displaced in opposite directions~\cite{MingantiSciRep16}.
 The QFI shows a divergence at $\epsilon\rightarrow \epsilon_c$, as seen in the normal phase.
-This confirms that in proximity of the transition the QFI diverges for $\chi\rightarrow 0$.
-Increasing the pump power $\epsilon$ corresponds to an effective growth of the pump-resonator detuning, since $\omega^\prime\sim \epsilon$ for large $\epsilon$.
-Instead, the effective squeezing parameter $\epsilon'$ remains constant in modulus.
-It is then clear that the effect of increasing the pump is to displace the state to the new equilibrium points, and to reduce the squeezing of each of the resulting states.
-Therefore, for sufficiently large $\epsilon$, the QFI value is solely determined by the response of $\alpha$ to the $\omega$'s changes.
+This confirms that in the proximity of the transition the QFI diverges for $\chi\rightarrow 0$.
+Instead, for sufficiently large $\epsilon$, the QFI value is solely determined by the response of $\alpha$ to the $\omega$'s changes.
 Using Eq.~\eqref{alpha1}, one can easily see that $I_\omega= \Theta(\epsilon^{-1})$ for $\epsilon\gg1$.